arunsandy1309/Vanilla-GAN/README.md

-# Vanilla-GAN-
+# Vanilla-GAN
-Implementaion of GAN by Ian Goodfellow et al. on the MNIST dataset.
+PyTorch implementation of Generative Adversarial Networks by Ian Goodfellow et al. on the MNIST dataset.